tintulip/cla-organisation/README.md

 This policy, found in [deny_child_root_accounts.tf](./deny_child_root_accounts.tf), prevents root users from being used in any account aside from the Control Management account.

+### Deny IAM users logging through the console

+This policy removes the ability for an IAM user to create a password and therefore be able to login through the IAM console.
+It can be found in [deny_console_logins.tf](./deny_console_logins.tf).
+Any situation which requires the use of logging in through the console can be done through logging in via SSO.

 ## Usage

 ```bash